byronka/minum/docs/development_handbook.md

 Documentation
 -------------

-THe only way we can keep the complexity tamped down is by keeping vigilant about quality.
+The only way we can keep the complexity tamped down is by keeping vigilant about quality.
 This takes many forms, and one of these is keeping good documentation.
 Consider whether a helpful explanation would get someone running sooner.
 Please keep your words concise.
 Brevity is the soul of wit.